Oh, Balaclava…can you come into the study for a minute? How are you? Seems like we never talk any more these days!

 Like many, I came across Billie Ray Martin, other-styled “Queen of Electronic Soul”, via Electribe 101 and, especially, the Throbbing Gristle cover “Persuasion” with the smooth electrogliders Spooky.
 At the time, we needed a new Queen and Billie Ray Martin fitted the bill perfectly, investing a thick vibe of ether (not aether) into the boys in a bedroom techno scene.
 She stood, stately, aloof at the crest of what would soon become a wave.
 People shuddered.
 Here was a voice that cut through the smoke, a voice that could sing the heart into stopping.

 The voice is still there but now she’s hooked up with Norwegian musician Robert Solheim in The Opiates.
-The CD packaging is lush, the lyrics obliquely cruel and bleak and dense but… Billie Ray Martin isn’t
+The CD packaging is lush, the lyrics obliquely cruel and bleak and dense but… Billie Ray Martin isn’t on her own out there now and people have caught

 Continue reading The Opiates – Hollywood Under The Knife […]